green-fox-academy/non-secure-login-page-flask/README.md

 # bad login system

-A very unsecure login site based on Flask & Jinja2.
+A very non-secure login site based on Flask & Jinja2.

 Made in 60 minutes, only for presentation purpose.